HorizonIITM/git-tutorial/README.md

    or any column headers.
 Consult the example file [`ph19b003`](./submissions/ph19b003) to get an idea.
 5. Make sure the file you upload to Google Forms is a plain text file (you can confirm using the `file` command, and all of the commands used in creating the file in **step 4** are provided.

+# Pull-Request
+1. After pushing your changes in the newly created branch to your forked repository, open the forked GitHub repository in your browser.
+2. If you have successfully completed until step 6, you will see a notification with a button `Compare and pull request`.
+   Choose that.
+3. You will have some dialogs with options.
+Make sure the following are correct:
+   1. `base-repository` should be the original Horizon's **git-tutorial** repository.
+   2. `base branch` should be **main**.
+   3. `head-repository` should be your forked repository.
+   4. `head-branch` should be the branch named your roll-number, which you created and pushed.
+4. If all steps are done correctly, it should show **Able to merge**.
+5. For the pull request title enter `rollnumber_name`, where `rollnumber` is your rollnumber and `name` is your name.
+   All characters should be lowercase, replace spaces in your name with `-` (hyphen).
+6. Write a small description about what you learnt in Module 1.1 and what you expected, but didn't learn.
+7. Click `Create pull request`.